moosetechnology/FamixDiff/resources/docs/DevelopperDocumentation.md

 	 ^ true
 ```

-Once the execution of the algo is finished, we are removing all this generated code.
-This allows the developper to not have to invalidate any cache when he will update the comparison methods.
+Once the algorithm finishes, all dynamically generated code is removed.
+This eliminates the need for developers to invalidate caches when updating comparison methods.

 ## Diff between associations

-For now the comparision of associations is pretty simple and is done by `#computeDiffBetweenAssociations`.
+For now, the comparison of associations is relatively simple and is handled by `#computeDiffBetweenAssociations`.

-This method will iterate over all changes detected on entities.
+This method iterates over all detected entity changes:

-If the change is a `FamixAddChange`, it will ask for its outgoing dependencies and mark them as new dependencies.
+- If the change is a `FamixAddChange`, it retrieves the entity’s outgoing dependencies and marks them as new.

-If the change is a `FamixRemovalChange`, it will ask for its outgoing dependencies and mark them as removed dependencies.
+- If the change is a `FamixRemovalChange`, it retrieves the entity’s outgoing dependencies and marks them as removed.

-In other cases, it will compare the the associations of both versions of the entities to find which dependencies might have been added or removed using the method `FamixTAssociation>>#matches:resolver:`.
+- Otherwise, it compares associations in both versions of the entity to determine which dependencies were added or removed using `FamixTAssociation>>#matches:resolver:`.